CSCfi/csc-user-guide/docs/apps/gromacs.md

 ```

 !!!
 Note
-    Please make sure that using one GPU (and upto 10 cores) is at least twice as fast
+    Please make sure that using one GPU (and upto 10 cores) is at
-    as using one full node of CPU cores according to the [usage policy](../../computing/usage-policy#gpu-nodes).
+    least twice as fast as using one full node of CPU cores according
+    to the [Usage policy](../../computing/usage-policy) page under
+    Computing.
 Otherwise, don't use GPUs.

 Submit the script with `sbatch script_name.sh`